TaxingAuthority/Fact-Check_Perplexity/Dev Plan - Fact Checking Function Tool.md

 ## 2. Core Features/Tasks

 *   **Main Functionality:**
-    *   Process a single claim at a time by querying the Perplexity API.
+    *   Process multiple claims in parallel by querying the Perplexity API.
     *   Receive a claim from the LLM, along with its position in the list.
     *   Send the fact-checking results back to the LLM, including analysis and citations.
-    *   Signal the LLM when all claims have been processed, indicating it's time to generate the final report.
+    *   Signal to the LLM alongside results from the last claim to indicate it's time to generate the final report.
-    *   Visualize the sequence of interactions between the User, LLM, Function Tool, and Perplexity API are described in the visualizations section.

 *   **Must-have Features:**
     *   **Parallel Claim Processing:** Handle multiple claims simultaneously